Neyami/CSO-Weapons/README.md

 There might be changes made to the game that cause the scripts to fail and there's nothing I can do about it at this time.
 But the fixes should be simple.

+Some weapons have extra scripts that contain functions that several weapons use, and they'll be identical in some cases.

+Hopefully I can make it better in the future when I can access my real files.
 <br>

 __MELEE__